 Oi Muchim (Spicy Korean Cucumber Salad)

-Serves 2 to 42 teaspoons rice vinegar
+Serves 2 to 42 teaspoons rice vinegar1-2 teaspoons gochugaru

 1 teaspoon toasted sesame oil